SouthGreenPlatform/genoring/README.md

 ```
 Follow the installation process.

-Note: The first time GenoRing is run, it will install the required modules
+Note: The first time GenoRing is run, it will ask for configuration element,
+compile missing Docker containers and install the required modules
-automatically which may takes several minutes before the system is ready.
+automatically, which may takes several minutes before the system is ready.
 The
 next times, it will just start the required containers and will be faster ready.
 The update process will require GenoRing to be turned off and restarted; the
 update process may also take more time than a regular start to get GenoRing
 online.

+Note: on ARM systems, you must use the command line flag "-arm".

 Start GenoRing (from installation directory):
 ```
   # perl genoring.pl start
+  or on a specific HTTP port:
+  GENORING_PORT=8888 perl genoring.pl start
 ```

 See what is going on (logs):